Vehicle branding history

 Are brands the same in Canada and the United States?

-By sharing branding records, licensing jurisdictions across Canada and the United States work to ensure that previously damaged vehicles are repaired properly before they return to the road.
-Similarly, they keep vehicles with structural damage that prevents their safe operation, from being licensed for use anywhere in Canada.
+By sharing branding records, licensing jurisdictions across Canada and the United States work together to ensure that previously damaged vehicles are properly repaired before they can be licensed for the road.
+Similarly, they keep unsafe vehicles with major structural damage from being licensed for use anywhere in Canada.

 Normal